Raysigma92/Raysigma92/README.md

 - 👋 Hi, I’m @Raysigma92
 - 👀 I’m interested in learning any, and everything I can about Coding.
 - 🌱 I’m currently learning Javascript, HTML, and I am about to create a website!
-- 💞️ I’m looking to collaborate on anything and everything that will help me learn Coding
+- 💞️ I’m looking to collaborate on anything and everything that will help me learn more about Coding.
 - 📫 How to reach me.
 You can reach me by airways.
 You can reach me by trailways.
 LOL!
 Get here if you can...

 <!---